ivngzmn/ivngzmn/README.md

 						</a>
                     </p>
                     <p><strong>React.js, Tailwind CSS</strong></p>
 		    <p>This website is for Attorney Belen Gomez, APC.
 She had built her own website via WordPress but was having trouble with styling and SEO.
-We came of with a plan to modernize her website.
+We came up with a plan to modernize her website.
 We are in the works to add WordPress API as a headless CMS so that she and her team can update the website as they desire.</p>
                 </div>
             </td>
             <td width="50%">